 Moving pets can be a real challenge for a Man and Vans

-Using Man and Vans for your move?
+Using Man and Van London for your move?
 Have you considered how you’ll be moving your pets?

 Pets can be a real challenge when you’re moving house.
 Cats especially, since most are not big fans of change.
 So, here are three important tips.